-trailer.
-If you only want to record a single function, you should use an Auto record marker.
 Method Auto Record marker A Method Auto Record marker enables you to record a particular function.
 The debugger will automatically end the recording when the function completes.
 This is good because recording is an intensive operation.
-It is due to the executed after the marker point, and always stops recording when this function exits.
-The function marker combines a Start Recording marker and an End Recording marker in one.
-185 //////////////////////////////////// CBCGPDateTimeCtrl::DTM_DATE 195 Recording markers can be nested.
-When a new Method Auto Record marker is hit while recording the stack depth to record to will be extended to cover the current method and the required depth from that function.
-Stack Auto-Capture marker 76 Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an application is being called from.
+The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits.
+185 /// CRecurrenceDlg message handlers 186 // CRecurrenceDlg message handlers 187 188 BOOL CRecurrenceDlg::OnInitDialog() 189 B{ 189 CBCGPDateTimeCtrl::DTM_SPIN 189 CBCGPDateTimeCtrl::DTM_DATE 191 CBCGPDateTimeCtrl::DTM_DATE 195 CBCGPDateTimeCtrl::DTM_CHECKEDX CBCGPDateTimeCtrl::DTM_CHECKEDX CBCGPDateTimeCtrl::DTM_CHECKED; 199 CBCGPDateTimeCtrl::DTM_CHECKED; 199 CBCGPDateTimeCtrl::DTM_CHECKED; 199 CBCGPDateTimeCtrl::DTM_CHECKED; 200 UINT nFlags = CBCGPDateTimeCtrl::DTM_CHECKED; 201 // Stack Auto-Capture marker 76 / End - EA generated code for Parts and Ports / / Begin - EA generated code for Activities and In public void ClassLib_ActivityGraphWithActionPin() 79 9 Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an application is being called from.
 To insert a marker at the required point in code, right-click on the line and select the 'Add Stack Auto Capture Marker' option.
 Each time the debugger encounters the marker it performs a stack trace; if the stack trace is not in the recording history, it is copied, and the application continues running.
 Limiting the recording depth You can limit the depth of frames in any recording using the stack depth control on either the recorder and breakpoints toolbars.